saumyag33/Miserly/README.md

 # Miserly
 This is a submission repo for codefundo-2018

-We plan to make a javascript based web app which could be used to keep a check on savings and expenses on monthly basis.
+We plan to make a javascript based web application which could be used to keep a check on savings and expenses on monthly basis.
+## Problem Statement
+Managing their monetary expenses is one heck of an issue with the youth these days.
+Keeping a record is important yet often neglected.
+## Solution
+We managed to think of an easy yet smart solution in this tech-savvy niche by providing a very easy to handle application to manage monetary affairs for a single person and as well for a group!
 ## Possible Functions
 * A monthly budget that can be manually set which will keep a count on how much percentage of the budget is used or still left to spend.
 * List of all the transactions as in where or with whom they have been made, with a feature of adding notes as well.